 The Lost Boys (1987)

 We all know there is no such things as a perfect film, most directors are perfectionists and never see a film as complete, just ready to view, however there are some that get so close that you wouldn’t change one thing about them, whether this is pure skill from the film-makers or a case of everything coming together at the right time, when it works, it works.
-Of course this comes down to personal taste and doesn’t necessarily include the accepted best in class; the soundtrack of 2001: A Space Odyssey (1968) or the cinematography of Apocalypse Now (1979) are great but they may not be part of a film you can watch over and over and not see any faults.
+Of course, this comes down to personal taste and doesn’t necessarily include the accepted best in class; the soundtrack of 2001: A Space Odyssey (1968) or the cinematography of Apocalypse Now (1979) are great but they may not be part of a film you can watch over-and-over and not see any faults.
 These films may have a strong nostalgic element, however if the film still stands up in the modern climate, it just means that nostalgia has enhanced the experience, rather than clouded your judgement.
 With this in mind, please find my first selection below, have a think about your own.

-One of the best opening sequences in cinema, has to be the camera flying over the Pacific Ocean, to reveal the Santa Cruz boardwalk (doubling for the fictional Santa Carla) all to Gerard McMahons’s haunting but wonderful ‘Cry Little Sister’.
+One of the best opening sequences in cinema, must be the camera flying over the Pacific Ocean, to reveal the Santa Cruz boardwalk (doubling for the fictional Santa Carla) all to Gerard McMahons’s haunting but wonderful ‘Cry Little Sister’.
 The camera could either be introducing the audience to the films unique setting, or it could be the vampires themselves, on a night flight, coming home.
 It is left ambiguous and works perfectly either way.
 We also get a fantastic performance by Tim Capello as the unforgettable oiled up-sax man, looking like a WWE wrestler while performing ‘I Still Believe’.
 If you wanted a scene that represented the craziness and fun of the 1980’s, then here you are!
 We also get a great version of ‘People are Strange’ by Echo and the Bunnymen, which introduces us to our main characters, driving from Phoenix to California.

 The Lost Boys works so well, as the tone is just right, we get comedy, action, gore and frightening scenes to deliver a tale that works expertly on a few levels.
-The vampire mythos is brilliantly served, paying homage to the genre, but also creating something different, by showcasing a group of young vampires, as troublemakers feeding off tourists in a boardwalk town, which traditionally have had higher than normal murder rates, in the United States.
+The vampire mythos is brilliantly served, paying homage to the genre but also creating something different by showcasing a group of young vampires, as troublemakers feeding off tourists in a boardwalk town, which traditionally have had higher than normal murder rates in the United States.
 We also get great characters and an allegory for the perils of becoming an adult, complete with a homo erotic undercurrent for gay viewers or a classic romance tale, courtesy of teen runaway Star (Jamie Gertz) for straight ones.
-It is not too silly, nor does it take itself too seriously, director Joel Schumacher balances the title, soundtrack, cast and action, to make something almost perfect, so much so, I can forgive him for Batman and Robin (1997).
+It is not too silly, nor does it take itself too seriously.
+Director Joel Schumacher balances the title, soundtrack, cast and action, to make something almost perfect, so much so, I can forgive him for Batman and Robin (1997).

 Total Recall (1990)

-Total Recall is based on the short story ‘We can remember it for you Wholesale’, by mind bender extraordinaire Phillip K Dick (also responsible for Blade Runner (1982) and Minority Report (2002), it deals with a future world, where a menial worker wanting to experience life as a super spy on Mars, visits a company that implants memories, but finds out that he may have already lived that fantasy for real.
+Total Recall is based on the short story ‘We can remember it for you Wholesale’, by mind bender extraordinaire Phillip K Dick (also responsible for Blade Runner (1982) and Minority Report (2002).
+It deals with a future world, where a menial worker wanting to experience life as a super spy on Mars, visits a company that implants memories, but finds out that he may have already lived that fantasy for real.
 It is a delicious idea, but the story is short and basic, so the film had to add a lot to make this a spicy prospect, including changing the title, the original doesn’t quite roll off the tongue.
 As well as casting the legendary Arnold Schwarzenegger in his prime, it features a whole new section on Mars, a hard swipe at corporate greed and mutants.
-It also runs with the central idea that Arnold’s worker drone - Dennis Quaid has dreams of Mars, but when he visits the wonderfully tacky Rekall, it awakens his real identity of Hauser, who is part of the Mars resistance battling the delightfully evil Cohaagen (Ronny Cox recycling his best corrupt corporate arsehole from 1987’s RoboCop).
-Unlike the original story, we then jump into a fully fledged adventure on the red planet itself.
+It also runs with the central idea that Arnold’s worker drone (Dennis Quaid) has dreams of Mars, but when he visits the wonderfully tacky Rekall, it awakens his real identity of Hauser, who is part of the Mars resistance battling the delightfully evil Cohaagen (Ronny Cox recycling his best corrupt corporate arsehole from 1987’s RoboCop).
+Unlike the original story, we then jump into a fully-fledged adventure on the red planet itself.